Musiki8213/Library-Management-System/README.md

 ## Overview

-This is a simple Library Management System built using PostgreSQL.
+This project is a simple Library Management System built with PostgreSQL.
 It manages books, authors, and patrons.

-This file contains all SQL commands required to:
-- Create tables
-- Insert data
-- Query data
-- Update data
-- Delete data
-- Run advanced queries

-You can run these commands in **pgAdmin 4** or **psql**.
+Below are all the SQL commands required to create the database, insert data, query, update, delete, and run advanced operations.

-## How to Run
+## Instructions

 ### In pgAdmin 4:
 1. Open pgAdmin 4 and connect to your PostgreSQL server.